Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - number of requested I/O, it's like having the possibility of fusing toghether multiple components
 - security, both IP and sensitive information in memory

-An SoC can include a variety of components
+An SoC can include a variety of components:
 - one or more processors
 - different types of memories
 - dedicated accelerators for specific operations